Blueprint: medical research

 Ingest once.
 Ground each research loop in live structure.

 Keep document parsing and domain review in your application.
-RushDB stores the resulting records, exposes ontology, and retrieves relevant evidence for the next step.
+RushDB stores the resulting records, exposes schema, and retrieves relevant evidence for the next step.

 Build the medical research-loop path.